 New coupon and rebate apps are popping up all the time.
 How much they will save you depends on where you shop and what you buy, but on average I save about $1 or more per grocery shopping trip using coupon apps.

-3 coupons and rebate apps I use:
+3 rebate apps I use:

 - Ibotta–use it almost anywhere: restaurants, clothing stores, pet stores, hardware stores, movie theaters and more.